Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases

-where $\hat V(k) \equiv (2\pi)^{-d/2} \int_\Lambda V(x) \d x $ is the Fourier transform of a two-body potential $ V (x) $, and $\lambda $ denotes the the coupling strength of the interaction.
-In particular, the time evolution generated by $\Ha$ can be described as follows.
+where $\hat V(k) \equiv (2\pi)^{-3/2} \int_\Lambda V(x) \d x $ is the Fourier transform of a two-body potential $ V (x) $.
+We are interested in the dynamics generated by $\Ha$ on initial states that are appropriate perturbations of the Fermi ball.
+These are described in detail in Condition \ref{condition initial data}.

+Let us describe the time evolution generated by the Hamiltonian $\Ha$, defined in \eqref{hamiltonian}.
 Denote by $B(\F)$ the $C^*$-algebra of bounded operators on Fock space, and consider an initial state $\rho$.
 Then, the dynamics of the system is given by

 Here and in the sequel, the time variable $t\in \R$ should be understood as being measured in microscopic units.
 In particular, the momentum distribution per unit volume of the system is defined as

 for all $t \in \R$ and $ p \in \Lambda^*$.